 - Long-term care (Wet langdurige zorg, Wlz).

-Social insurance is funded through various means, including contributions from residents and taxes.
-Employees in the Netherlands in salaried positions will have their contributions deducted automatically from their wage, while unemployed workers must pay separately.
+Social insurance receives funds through various means, including contributions from residents and taxes.
+Employees in the Netherlands in salaried positions have their contributions deducted automatically from their wage.
+Unemployed workers must pay separately.

 - state pension fund – 17.9%

 - long-term care – 9.65%

 When you work in a salaried position in the Netherlands, social security payments for employee insurance are automatically deducted from your income by your employer.

 Employee benefits in the Netherlands cover three areas: